vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

     iotedge logs tempsensor
     ```

+    > **Note**: If the simulated temperature sensor module stopped before the asa module was deployed, you can restart it by running the `iotedge restart tempsensor` command.
+Let it run for about 30 seconds and then recheck the logs.

 1. Take a minute to observe the output.

     While watching the temperature telemetry being sent by **tempsensor**, notice that a **reset** command is sent by the Stream Analytics job when the **machine.temperature** reaches an average above **25**.
 This is the action configured in the Stream Analytics job query.